nixworks/public/index.md

 ## [Yesterday](/news/2017/12/15/index.md)

 ### [Palestinians and the Israeli army scuffle in Jerusalem, Bethlehem and at the Qalandia border crossing over the status of Jerusalem.
 Clashes are also reported in Gaza, Ramallah, Hebron and Qalqilya.
 Last week, six Palestinians died in similar tensions and 2,000 were injured.
 Today, troops kill two Palestinians in Gaza and two on the West Bank, wounding 160 people with live fire. ](/news/2017/12/15/palestinians-and-the-israeli-army-scuffle-in-jerusalem-bethlehem-and-at-the-qalandia-border-crossing-over-the-status-of-jerusalem-clashes.md)
-_Context: Bethlehem, Gaza, Hebron, Israeli army, Israeli-Palestinian conflict, Jerusalem, Palestinians, Qalandia, Qalqilya, Ramallah, West Bank, status of Jerusalem_
+_Context: Bethlehem, Gaza, Hebron, Israeli army, Israeli-Palestinian conflict, Jerusalem, Palestinians, Qalandia, Qalqilya, Ramallah, United States recognition of Jerusalem as Israeli capital, West Bank, status of Jerusalem_

 ### [Beate Uhse AG, suppliers of the "Pabo" erotica catalog, files for bankruptcy in Germany.
 Only the holding company restructures in order to secure refinancing with the creditors.
 Beate Uhse-Rotermund opened the first sex shop in 1962, in Flensburg, under the name "Institut fur Ehehygiene" ("Institute for marriage hygiene"). ](/news/2017/12/15/beate-uhse-ag-suppliers-of-the-pabo-erotica-catalog-files-for-bankruptcy-in-germany-only-the-holding-company-restructures-in-order-to-s.md)
 _Context: Beate Uhse AG, Beate Uhse-Rotermund, Flensburg, Germany, refinancing, sex shop_